-Relief for Riverside photographer: woman arrested for equipment theft
+Relief for Riverside photographer: Woman arrested for equipment theft

 “I know how much those lenses cost,” said McCullough. “[Gloria] put in some hours to afford that gear.”

-Police said 26-year-old Victoria Taylor was arrested for possession of stolen property, possession of drug paraphernalia and outstanding warrants.
+Police said 26-year-old Victoria Taylor was arrested on suspicion of possession of stolen property, possession of drug paraphernalia and outstanding warrants.
 The man who was with her was detained and questioned by officers.

 “Every four to six months, about the same situation happens,” said McCullough.